 Currently, the BLM and the USFWS are each independently consulting with the Utah SHPO and American Indian Tribes (Table ES.6-1) regarding efforts to identify cultural resources and evaluate them for NRHP eligibility (36 CFR 800.4), and assessing effects of the project on historic properties by applying the criteria of adverse effect (36 CFR 800.5).
 The BLM and the USFWS will continue consultation to identify processes to resolve any adverse effects to historic properties (36 CFR 800.6), including development of an archaeological treatment plan when potential adverse effects have been determined, and potentially a programmatic agreement or other applicable compliance documents to resolve future but presently unknown effects of the USFWS's issuance of an ITP to Washington County.
-The American Indian Tribes and agencies participating in the BLM's Section 106 consultation will have the opportunity to participate in the development of a Memorandum of Understanding and Historic Properties Treatment Plan, which will be completed prior to the BLM issuing a Record of Decision.
+If the BLM were to select an alternative that would result in the issuance of a ROW to UDOT for a Northern Corridor, American Indian Tribes and other consulting parties would have the opportunity to participate in the development of a Memorandum of Agreement that would address the resolution of adverse effects to historic properties, based on the implementation of approved treatments, prior to the BLM's issuance of a Notice to Proceed to UDOT for construction.